Personal profile

 I started learning Ancient Greek and Latin at the Liceo Classico – Mazzatinti in Gubbio, my hometown in Umbria, and I continued studying classics at the University of Perugia for my BA (2011) and MA (2012/2013).
 I then took a PhD at the University of Leeds (2013-2016) with a dissertation devoted to Apuleius’ Apologia and ancient magic.
 After completing my doctorate I remained at Leeds as a Temporary Lecturer in 2017 before moving to Freiburg in summer 2017 for a DAAD short-term postdoc focusing on the reception of Apuleius’ Metamorphoses.

 Between 2017 and 2018 I held a number of teaching and research posts at Leeds, Cassino, Bologna, and Bari before rejoining the Albert-Ludwigs-Universität Freiburg as a Fritz-Thyssen Research Fellow and a lecturer during the last two years (2018-2020).
-I was delighted to join the Department of Classics & Ancient History at the University of Bristol in November 2020, where I am now a Lecturer in Classics.
+I was delighted to join the Department of Classics & Ancient History at the University of Bristol in November 2020, where I am now a Senior Lecturer in Classics.

 Current administrative roles and HEA qualifications